Textualize/textual/docs/guide/styles.md

 ```{.textual path="docs/examples/guide/styles/border01.py"}
 ```

 There are many other border types.
-Run the following from the command prompt to preview them,
+Run the following from the command prompt to preview them.

 ```bash